-- From a logistical perspective, the Status-of-Forces Agreement (SOFA) specifies the terms of support provided by the host state to the UN Mission, as well as the legal rights of the UN Mission's personnel and operations.
-DPKO, in coordination with DFS, is responsible for negotiating SOFAs with the host state - SOFAs also codify relations between the UN Mission and host state describing "the rights, privileges and immunities of the Mission and its personnel and the Mission's obligations to the host government" - SOFAs govern the legal status of troops and civilian personnel deployed to the Mission in the host state, and specify the legal immunity for UN personnel with regard to the settlement of claims, the modalities for the exercise of civil and criminal jurisdiction over military and civilian Mission members, as well as provisions relating to freedom of movement, taxes, customs, immigration controls, radio frequencies, flight clearances and permission to wear uniforms and carry weapons - Under the typical terms of a SOFA, "military personnel are immune from criminal prosecution by the host state for crimes committed on its territory, but may still be subject to the criminal jurisdiction of their national authorities.
+From a logistical perspective, the SOFA specifies the terms of support provided by the host state to the UN Mission, as well as the legal rights of the UN Mission's personnel and operations.
+DPKO, in coordination with DFS, is responsible for negotiating SOFAs with the host state.

+SOFAs codify relations between the UN Mission and host state describing "the rights, privileges and immunities of the Mission and its personnel and the Mission's obligations to the host government."
+19 SOFAs govern the legal status of troops and civilian personnel deployed to the Mission in the host state, and specify the legal immunity for UN personnel with regard to the settlement of claims, the modalities for the exercise of civil and criminal jurisdiction over military and civilian Mission members, as well as provisions relating to freedom of movement, taxes, customs, immigration controls, radio frequencies, flight clearances and permission to wear uniforms and carry weapons.

-Sustainment Support for ENGRS (National Support Elements)
+National Support Elements